Bubbajono/Alfven-Wave-Modes/README.md

 # Alfven-Wave-Modes

-The goal of this project is to demonstrate that a new cylindrical coordinate approach is justified for the simulation of Alfven wave modes in a tokamak plasma.
+The goal of this project was to demonstrate that a new cylindrical coordinate approach is justified for the simulation of Alfven wave modes in a tokamak plasma.
 In order to approach the prob- lem, the linear force operator was shown to follow from the equations of ideal MHD.
 It was then shown that the linear force operator could be solved via a finite difference approximation